-The theory of production deals with laws of production or generalisations regarding relationship between inputs and outputs.
-The term .inputs' refers to all that which goes into the production of goods or services.
-The main inputs are the primary inputs like land and labour and the and organisation secondary inputs like capital and they are known as factors of production.
-There may be other inputs like intermediate inputs. used to state the input The tool of analysis output relationships implied Production Function.
-It in the theory of production is known as the signifies a functional relationship between quantities of inputs and outputs. form of a table (schedule), a graph (line or It may take the curve). or an algebraic equation.
+The theory of production deals with laws of production or generalisations inputs and relationship between outputs.
+The term regarding refers to all that which goes into the production of goods or services.
+The main inputs are the primary inputs like land and labour and the secondary inputs like capital and organisation and they are known as factors of production.
+There may be other inputs like intermediate inputs. of analysis used to state the input output relationships implied The tool in the theory of production is known as the Production Function.
+It outputs. signifies a functional relationship between quantities of inputs and It may take the form of a table (schedule), a graph (line or curve), or an algebraic equation.

+To illustrate,

+Q = f(L,N,K,T)

-To illustrate, Q = f(L,N,K,T)Where Q is the quantity produced of a good.
+Where Q is the quantity produced of a good.

 L is the land and natural resources.

 N is the number of employed (Labour).

-K is the capital used, and T is the technology employed.
+K is the capital used, and

+T is the technology employed.

 Two things should be noted in respect of the production function.
 First it must be considered with reference to a particular period of time.
 It expresses a flow of inputs which result in a flow of output during a specific period of time.
 Secondly, it is determined by the state of technology.
 When technology improves or advances, the production function also changes leading to larger output.